howonlee/audible-cos/readme.md

 In the section of the parameter space I've explored, they mostly sound like laundry machines.
 But they sound like interestingly different laundry machines each time!
 The mp3 files are some representative examples.
 The most interesting examples lie close to the critical phase transition of the corresponding number partition problem, as would be expected (that is, when `log2(max\_val) ~= problem cardinality`).

 If things aren't audible, adjust `--vol_adj` to try to make them audible.
-Adjusting `linspace_stop`, which scales the whole sound by pitch, also has interesting effects.
+Adjusting `--linspace_stop`, which scales the whole sound by pitch, also has interesting effects.
+Do `./sound.py --help` for all arguments.
+I took a script for turning wav to mp3's from [here](https://digifesto.com/2013/04/16/bash-script-for-converting-all-wav-files-in-a-directory-to-mp3/).

 [Plaisted] Plaisted, David A. "Some polynomial and integer divisibility problems are NP-hard."
 17th Annual Symposium on Foundations of Computer Science (sfcs 1976).
 IEEE, 1976.